chris-araman/CombineCloudKit/README.md

 Because Carthage assumes dependencies are provided as shared frameworks, but Swift Package Manager builds only libraries or executables, we have to generate an `.xcodeproj` for Carthage to use.

-⚠️ The `generate-xcodeproj` command has been deprecated in Swift 5.4.
+⚠️ The `generate-xcodeproj` command has been deprecated.
+This solution may stop working in a future release of the Swift Package Manager.

 ```bash
 carthage bootstrap --no-build